nationalarchives/design-system/src/styles/typography/index.md

 {{ example({ group: "styles", item: "typography", example: "paragraphs-large", html: true, nunjucks: false, size: "xs", openHTML: true }) }}

+There is also a slightly bolder version of the large paragraph.

+{{ example({ group: "styles", item: "typography", example: "paragraphs-large-bold", html: true, nunjucks: false, size: "xs", openHTML: true }) }}

 ### Small

 You can use the `<small>` element sparingly to make your paragraph font size smaller.